syncfusion-content/wpf-docs/wpf/Diagram/Commands/Edit and Format Text.md

 ## ToggleUnderline Command

-ToggleUnderline Command toggle the underline for the annotation of the selected elements in the diagram.
+The [ToggleUnderline](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_ToggleUnderline) command is used to toggle the underline for the annotation of the selected elements in the diagram.

 {% tabs %}